SDGforskning/sdg-strings/SDG15_query_topic_WoS.md

           ("genetic resource$" OR "gene resources" OR "biological resource$" OR ("knowledge" NEAR/3 ("traditional" OR "indigenous" OR "autochthonous" OR "local")) )
     )
+    OR
+    (
+    (
+      ("promot*" OR "improv*" OR "enhanc*" OR "strengthen*" OR "increas*" OR "expand*" OR "stimulat*" OR "encourag*" OR "secure" OR "securing" )
+      NEAR/5 ("share$" OR "sharing" OR "equitab*" OR "equal" OR "fair" OR "access" OR "accessing" OR "accessib*" OR "right$" OR "ownership" OR "appropriation" OR "biopiracy" OR "biocolonial*")
+    )
+    NEAR/15
+        ("genetic resource$" OR "gene resources"
+        OR ("knowledge" NEAR/3 ("traditional" OR "indigenous" OR "autochthonous" OR "local")) )
+    )
   )
   AND ("ecosystem$" OR "biotope$" OR "biodiversity" OR "biological diversity" OR "species" OR "plant*" OR "animal$" OR "organism$"